 (I don’t have as many photos, I took more videos)

-This is a quick visit, for a few photo ops, visit the inside of the post office, mail a postcard back home.
+This was a quick visit, for a few photo ops, visit the inside of the post office and mail a postcard back home.

 Notre-Dame Cathedral Basilica of Saigon